-Inform the nurse or go to Emergency if you develop a fever of over 38°C, acute pain or redness at the site of the fine needle aspiration.
+Inform the nurse or to go Emergency if you develop a fever of over 38°C, acute pain or redness at the biopsy site.

 If the bleeding does not stop, continue to apply compression to the breast and go to Emergency.